 Acute transverse myelitis is acute inflammation of gray and white matter in one or more adjacent spinal cord segments, usually thoracic.
 Causes include multiple sclerosis, neuromyelitis optica, infections, autoimmune or postinfectious inflammation, vasculitis, and certain drugs.
 Symptoms include bilateral motor, sensory, and sphincter deficits below the level of the lesion.
 Diagnosis is usually by MRI, CSF analysis, and blood tests.
 IV corticosteroids and plasma exchange may be helpful early.
 Otherwise, treatment is with supportive measures and correction of any causes.

 Acute transverse myelitis is most commonly due to multiple sclerosis but can occur with vasculitis, mycoplasmal infections, Lyme disease, syphilis, TB, or viral meningoencephalitis or in patients taking amphetamines, IV heroin, or antiparasitic or antifungal drugs.
-Transverse myelitis occurs with optic neuritis in a variant of multiple sclerosis called neuromyelitis optica (Devic disease—see Demyelinating Disorders: Neuromyelitis Optica).
+Transverse myelitis occurs with optic neuritis in neuromyelitis optica (Devic disease—see Neuromyelitis Optica), once considered a variant of multiple sclerosis but now considered a distinct disorder.
 The mechanism of transverse myelitis is often unknown, but some cases follow viral infection or vaccination, suggesting an autoimmune reaction.
 Inflammation tends to involve the spinal cord diffusely at one or more levels, affecting all spinal cord functions.

 Symptoms and Signs